A Comprehensive Guide To Tattoo Touch-Ups

 While touch-ups are a great way to give definition and vibrancy back to your art, they aren’t compulsory and often they can be prevented with proper aftercare and ongoing protection to your ink.

-The most effective way to prolong the lifespan of your ink is to follow the aftercare instructions of your artist, and use a good quality solution like Ink Nurse to promote healthy healing.
+The most effective way to prolong the lifespan of your ink is to follow the aftercare instructions of your artist, and use a good quality solution like Ink Nurse Remedy Cream to promote healthy healing.
 This will ensure that the tattoo heals to its best possible result, preventing any need for an initial touch-up.
+For the ultimate best tattoo health, consider investing in a full tattoo care kit with second skin tattoo healing wrap, a tattoo soap foam wash and tattoo aftercare cream from ink nurse.